Orchid Care -

 You remember when it was thought that orchid care was only for the rich and famous.
 Well that was quite a while ago.
-Today most people know that orchids are easy to care for.
+Today most people know that orchids are quite easy to care for and can give you endless enjoyment and pleasure.

-One of the fundamental orchid growing tips is to look closely at each of your plants once a week.
+Another fundamental orchid growing tip is to look closely at each of your plants once a week.
 It doesn't take much time, probably 1 minute per plant.
-But this is a very important minute .
+But this is a very important minute.

 After a while you will be used to seeing what is normal.
 Then you will be able to spot any abnormality and be able to diagnose and treat.